 - Death (due to worsening of one of the above complications)

-How long will I be in the hospital following lung reduction surgery?
+How long will I be in the hospital after lung reduction surgery?

-You should expect to stay 5 to 10 days in the hospital following lung reduction surgery.
+You should expect to stay in the hospital for 5 to 10 days after lung reduction surgery.
 Pulmonary rehabilitation usually begins within the first 4 to 6 weeks after surgery, and is a very important part of your recovery.

 Are there alternatives to surgery for lung volume reduction?

-Approaches that use endobronchial valves to achieve lung volume reduction without the need for incisions are currently being investigated.
-These valves are placed into the inside of the lung via a bronchoscopy.
+Approaches are currently being investigated that use endobronchial valves to perform lung volume reduction without the need for incisions.
+These valves are placed in the inside of the lung through a bronchoscopy.
 During a bronchoscopy, a long, thin tube called a bronchoscope is passed through the nose or mouth and down the airway as far as necessary.
-A small camera conveys the images to a television monitor.
+A small camera sends the images to a television monitor.